sonus21/error-tracker/docs/source/index.rst

 Recording exception/error
 -------------------------
 An error/exception can be recorded using decorator or function call.

-- To record the error using decorator, decorate a function with *track_exception* or *auto_track_exception*
+- To record the error using decorator, decorate a function with :code:`track_exception` or :code:`auto_track_exception`
-- Where as to record error using function call use  *record_exception* function.
+- Where as to record error using function call use  :code:`record_exception` function.

 All the data will be stored in the configured data store and these data will be available at configure URL path.

 Flask App setup
 -------------------
-An instance of *AppErrorTracker* needs to be created and have to be configured with the correct data.
+An instance of :code:`AppErrorTracker` needs to be created and have to be configured with the correct data.
 Monitoring feature can be configured either using object based configuration or app-based configuration, the only important thing here is we should have all the required key configs in the app.config otherwise it will fail.